Ralim/fronius_meter_emulation/README.md

 The Shelly modbus address and port must be specified via the `SHELLY_MODBUS` env var.

+The code priorities updating the live power reading at 2Hz.
+Shelly Devices only update at 1Hz but this is done to reduce latency.
+Other sensors (per phase readings, Wh totals) are updated much slower as the Inverter doesnt (yet?) appear to use them, and the Shelly doesnt like getting hammered for modbus messages.
+The code defaults to updating these every 60 seconds.
+You can increase the speed by setting the `SLOW_METER_READ_INTERVAL_S` env var to a lower value.
+(Such as 5 for 5seconds).

 ### Home Assistant

 The Home Assistant controls are read over the API from home assitant at approximately 1Hz.